 While we are all familiar with standard fiberglass insulation, there is a more efficient type of insulation.
 It is called spray foam insulation – also called green spray foam.
-This is a popular item for new construction, additions and renovations.
+This is a popular item for new roof construction, additions and renovations, which offers several benefits.
 Importantly, spray foam insulation meets Illinois Energy Efficiency building codes.

 Spray foam is polyurethane foam created by mixing and reacting chemicals such as recycled plastic (including pop bottles) and renewable resources such as soy to create solid foam.
 The solid nature of spray foam insulates and seals gaps, preventing the elements from coming in.
 Spray foam also can insulate every nook and cranny in your walls, basement, crawl space and attic.
 Compare that to fiberglass insulation which is layered, but contains gaps that let in cold or heat.